-There has been a rapid take-up of very large-scale power electronic converters, in the form of high-voltage direct-current (HVDC) transmission systems, for the connection of offshore generation into onshore grids and the interconnection of the electricity grids of different countries.
-HVDC transmission is now an internationally-competitive sector of UK industry and academia.
+There has been a rapid take-up of very large-scale power electronic converters, in the form of high-voltage direct-current (HVdc) transmission systems, for the connection of offshore generation into onshore grids and the interconnection of the electricity grids of different countries.
+HVdc transmission is now an internationally-competitive sector of UK industry and academia.
 We also investigate the rapidly evolving area of MVdc and the use of high power electronics in Medium Voltage Distribution Systems

-Voltage source converter based high voltage DC (VSC-HVDC) transmission technology, is particularly suitable for integrating offshore wind power and connecting multiple AC grids.
-VSC-HVDC will be a key technology for future HVDC grids, such as a pan-European SuperGrid.
-We use a combination of simulation tools and laboratory-scale experimental facilities to demonstrate the operation and control of multi-terminal HVDC networks and investigate the provision of ancillary services from HVDC to AC grids.
+Voltage source converter based HVdc (VSC-HVdc) transmission technology is particularly suitable for integrating offshore wind power and connecting multiple ac grids.
+VSC-HVdc will be a key technology for future HVdc grids, such as a pan-European SuperGrid.
+We use a combination of simulation tools and laboratory-scale experimental facilities to demonstrate the operation and control of multi-terminal HVdc networks and investigate the provision of ancillary services from HVdc to ac grids.

 Industrial power electronics

 Various types of electrical machines consume about two-thirds of the electrical energy used by industry.
 Advances in modern power electronic drives and converter systems will improve control flexibility and also lead to significant improvements in energy efficiency.
-We explore interactions between generation sources that are connected using power electronic converters, HVDC technologies and the electrical power systems and develop control schemes to mitigate any potential adverse interactions.
+We explore interactions between generation sources that are connected using power electronic converters, HVdc technologies and the electrical power systems and develop control schemes to mitigate any potential adverse interactions.

 To find out more about our work, please contact: